business-science/tidyquant/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs or WARNINGs.
+There is one NOTE.

     R CMD check results
-    0 errors | 0 warnings | 0 notes
+    0 errors | 0 warnings | 1 note

     R CMD check succeeded

+## Note and Justification:
+Depends: includes the non-default packages:
+  'lubridate' 'PerformanceAnalytics' 'quantmod' 'tidyverse' 'TTR' 'xts' Adding so many packages to the search path is excessive and importing selectively is preferable.

+Because `tidyquant` utilizes these packages as wrappers, the function auto-complete and documentation is needed to run effectively.
+Therefore, the package will not work effectively by selectively importing functions.
+The only option is to load the underlying packages, which loads the functions.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies.
 Zero problems were detected.